Multiple Instance Verification: Experiments

 For the exemplar in Figure \ref{fig:a1_exp2}, there are two key instances.
 Our models correctly identify them with the two highest attention scores.
-Nonetheless, the DBA method makes an incorrect classification, despite the good quality of the explanations.
+Nonetheless, the DBA method makes an incorrect classification, despite the accurate detection of the key instances.
 Likewise, the baseline correctly identifies one key instance yet still makes an incorrect classification.
-Both benchmarks, GABMIL and PMA, are unable to identify the correct key instances, with the two \emph{lowest} attention scores corresponding to the ground truth.
-Whilst GABMIL makes an incorrect classification as expected, interestingly PMA still makes the correct classification.
+Both GABMIL and PMA are unable to identify the correct key instances, with the two \emph{lowest} attention scores corresponding to the true key instances.
+Interestingly, GABMIL makes an incorrect classification, but PMA still makes the correct classification.